 A physician or surgeon may be held liable for mistakes.
 The physician may have documented the type of drug needed based on the injury, surgical technique, or the patient’s health history.
 Nursing staff errors can also lead to anesthesia injuries due to a lack of monitoring or judgment errors.
 The hospital can also be held accountable in some circumstances.

 Schedule a Free Consultation with a Fort Lauderdale Medical Malpractice Law Firm

 When you are injured due to anesthesia mistakes, it’s crucial to consult with an experienced personal injury attorney about your malpractice claim.

 Malpractice claims are complex, and the statute of limitations means you have just two years to file a lawsuit in most cases.

 Do not delay.
-Call Hollander Law Firm, P.A. today to schedule a free consultation with a Fort Lauderdale anesthesia error lawyer.
+Call Hollander Law Firm Accident Injury Lawyers today to schedule a free consultation with a Fort Lauderdale anesthesia error lawyer.
 We will help you explore your legal options for seeking fair compensation for your injuries.